amabdulr/CNWG/10-Core Writing Structures.md

 - **Example 2: Recipe for Baking a Cake**

-  - "To bake a cake, follow these steps:"
+  - "The steps to bake a cake are:"

     1. Preheat the oven to 350°F (175°C).